ChristopherBarrington/ainsley/content/recipes/cauliflower-korma/index.md

 - Scatter with coriander and serve with steamed rice or naan breads.
 - A dollop of non-dairy yogurt alternative and a scattering of toasted cashews would go nicely, too.
 ---

+If you have a can of chickpeas to hand, drain and add along with the cauliflower in step 3.
+They'll make the curry go further and add extra protein.